danideveloperweb/calculator-mydani/README.md

 # calculator-mydani

-Sure, here's how you can download and install the calculator library I created in the previous question and how to use it:
+Sure, here's how you can download and install the calculator-mydani I created in the previous question and how to use it:

 Step 1: Install the library